surveysolutions/docs/content/getting-started/faq-for-it-personnel.md

 -   Our developers can help set up the software on your server remotely.
 -   Remote access (RDP) and admin rights are required for this.

-**5. We don’t have a proper server.
+**5. We donâ€™t have a proper server.
 Is a server necessary for Survey Solutions, or can we use the software with the tablets only?**

 -   A server provides essential functionality and is absolutely required for data collection with Survey Solutions.
--   Server’s functionality is described in the guide for headquarters’ users, available in the documentation section of our homepage:
+-   Serverâ€™s functionality is described in the guide for headquartersâ€™ users, available in the documentation section of our homepage:
     [http://worldbank.org/capi](http://www.worldbank.org/capi)

-**6. We don’t have a proper server.
+**6. We donâ€™t have a proper server.
 Are there any alternatives?**

 -   Survey Solutions developers can set up a cloud-based server using major international cloud solutions providers.